Director, Graduate Program in Development

-Chorev is the author of The World Health Organization between North and South (Cornell University Press, 2012), Remaking U.S. Trade Policy: From Protectionism to Globalization (Cornell University Press, 2007), and numerous articles.
-She is also the co-editor of The Globalization and Development Reader (Wiley-Blackwell, 2014, with J. Timmons Roberts and Amy Bellone Hite).
+She is the author of three books.
+Give and Take: Developmental Foreign Aid and the Pharmaceutical Industry in East Africa (Princeton University Press, 2020), The World Health Organization between North and South (Cornell University Press, 2012), and Remaking U.S. Trade Policy: From Protectionism to Globalization (Cornell University Press, 2007).
+She is also the author of numerous articles and other publications.

 “Making Knowledge Legitimate: Transnational Advocacy Networks’ Campaigns Against Tobacco, Infant Formula, and Pharmaceuticals.”
 2017.
 Global Networks 17(2): 255-280 (with Tatiana Andia*).

 “International Organizations: Loose and Tight Coupling in the Development Regime.”
 Special issue of Studies in Comparative International Development, edited by Barbara Stallings and Peter Evans.
 2016.
 51(1): 81-102 (with Sarah Babb)